nz-govt-moe-sigals/BASE/04.Deliverables/03.Code/App.Core.Infrastructure/Services/Configuration/_readme.md

 ﻿## About ##

+Dependency Injectors work primarily with objects (there are some esoteric exceptions, but generally most DIs can inject objects into objects into objects -- all based on the Parameter Types of each classes Constructor -- but get stumped when a constructor argument is a Value type (string, int, etc.) not knowing where to find the needed string.

+The common solution is to use Configuration Object that are easiliy discoverable by the Dependency Injector.
+We pack them with the strings/ints needed, and the DI happily injects the whole object/egg into the target service.
+Done.

+It also solves other problems.
+The first being that OO always expected us to work with Objects, so the code becomes more mature/maintainable (rather than loose bits/pieces flying in close formation), and secondly, the ConfigurationObject in itself is injectable...so can be injected with other services (eg: IHostSettingsService) to configure the strings/ints on its own, like a big boy...

+### Service Configuration objects versus AppSettings Configuration objects ###
 A common question that comes up is what is the difference between these Configuration objects and those under App.XXX.Infrastructure.Services.Configuration.
 It's a good question.